nbhasin2/Othello/README.md

 <img src="http://imgur.com/a/CvnQj.png" width ="150px" height="200px"/>
 Android port screen shot
 #### How to run the game
+To play the Jar you must run the executable in it's package, to make sure it can access the files the right way.

 There are two ways you can run the game.
 For this milestone the we have made two different launchers.
 1. Console based and 2.
 Gui based (othello).
 This way you can run both games and test it out.